Search Results for: “"John Callahan"“

 In Archive

-by Dr. T. J. Tomasi, Keiser University College of Golf Senior Faculty and Director of Research One of the standard gamesmanship moves used to disrupt an opponent is to ask, “Do you exhale or inhale at impact?”
+A Legacy Post by Keiser University College of Golf Senior Faculty and Director of Research Dr. T. J. Tomasi (1940-2023) One of the standard gamesmanship moves used to disrupt an opponent is to ask, “Do you exhale or inhale at impact?”
 This is exactly the question I investigated at Keiser University.
-John Callahan and I studied a control group…
+John Callahan and…

 What PGA Pro’s Playing Style Does Your Game Most Resemble